vivid-planet/comet/.changeset/curvy-radios-study.md

 "@comet/admin": patch
 ---

-Fix collapsible menuitem not open on refresh if child selected
+Open collapsible menu item on refresh if its child or sub-child is selected